Go Back

 Notes

-• Dough texture: The dough should be soft and slightly tacky but not sticky.
-Add flour gradually—too much flour can make the rolls dense instead of fluffy.
+• Dough texture matters: The dough should be soft and slightly tacky, but not sticky.
+Add flour gradually to avoid making the rolls dense.